Duckiety/ownthatfolder/README.md

-# ownthatfolder
+# OwnThatFolder
-The source code of my batch program, Own That Folder.
+The source code of my program, own that folder.